 If the total bets are greater than the bank, the banker can increase his bet to match; if he doesn’t the extra bets are taken back.

 How to Play Baccarat Banque

 In Baccarat Chemin de Fer, a given bank only continues so long as the banker wins.
 As soon as he loses, it passes to another player.
 In Baccarat Banque the position of banker is much more permanent.

 At the beginning of the hand the bank is put up to auction and goes to the player who puts up the biggest bet.

 Advantages of Online Baccarat

-Secondly online baccarat sites offer free tutorials on the game and how to keep score.
+Online baccarat has several advantages for its players.
+First many online baccarat sites offer generous bonus and comp programs to its players.
+Secondly, online baccarat sites offer free tutorials on the game and how to keep score.

 Finally many online baccarat sites offer "play for free" baccarat tables where players can try out this classic game in the casino.